oleggrishechkin/react-tagged-state/README.md

 Think about it like a `useSelector` hook from _react-redux_.

-Deps will be tracked once, so you need to avoid reading states inside conditions.
-Rules for hooks in _React_ are allowed here.
+Deps will be tracked once, so you should avoid reading states inside conditions (rules similar to _react hooks_).

 ```javascript
 import {